Taking Care Of A New Baby? Mom Hacks That Will Actually Help

 - Fabric pacifier clips are cute and cheap but keeping them clean is a hassle because they have to be manually hand-washed.
 Washing them in the washer could ruin them.

 - Braided pacifier clips are super adorable but beware – they may stretch and pacifier clips that are too long become choking hazards.

 Expert Mom Tip – get a pacifier holder that attaches to all pacifiers.
 The most popular pacifiers on the market right now are Soothie and Mam.
-Avoid the hassles and get a universal pacifier clip like the one below that easily fits onto these and all other pacifiers.
+Avoid the hassles and get a universal pacifier clip like the one above that easily fits onto these and all other pacifiers.